-In Ghana, termination and dismissal are different concepts.
+When setting up a business In Ghana, it’s important to understand that termination and dismissal are different concepts.
 Termination refers to the end of an employment contract without any disciplinary actions, while dismissal is related to disciplinary actions.

 To dismiss an employee, an employer must have a just cause that is reasonable and in compliance with the Labor Act or a fair procedure.
 The Act lists specific situations where dismissal is considered fair, such as misconduct, incompetence or lack of qualification for the job.